Board Minutes

 MINUTES

-Board Chair Winterhof asked if there were any changes or corrections to February 27, 2025, board minutes as provided.
+Board Chair Winterhof asked if there were any changes or corrections to the August 21, 2025, board meeting minutes as provided.
 Being none, it was moved and seconded to approve the minutes.
 Motion carried.

 UNFINISHED BUSINESS